aki8/KeepassNFCApplet/README.md

 ## Overview
 KeepassNFC is a applet in javacard platform that it can protect the secret key of KeePass database .
 It was based on the project [smartcard_crypto_applet](https://github.com/nfd/smartcard_crypto_applet) and can be run on javacard platform with [JCRE](http://javacardos.com/wiki/index.php/home/index/index/model/jcre/app_name/JCRESpec01intro.html?ws=github&prj=KeepassNFC) version 2.2.x or above.
 KeePass is a famous software about password managerment .

+KeePass is an open source password manager that aims to store passwords securely, enabling the user to keep all its sensitive password in KeePass encrypted database, which can be locked by a single Master Password (MP).
+Hence, the user is required to remember only that single password/key to unlock the database to retrieve his passwords and edit them.

 ##Compiling and Downloading
 A project file(KeepassNFC.jcproj) has been created for the users of [JCIDE](http://www.javacardos.com/tools/index.html?ws=github&prj=KeepassNFC#JCIDE) .If you have already installed the [JCIDE](http://www.javacardos.com/tools/index.html?ws=github&prj=KeepassNFC#JCIDE) ,only a simple double-clicking on this file to start the development environment.